Tomas-Li/ioet-application/src/docs/Approach.md

  - It’s constructor should choose which type of input to read (console or file, if file which format)
  - This class should be in charge of formatting the data for saving it into containers

-2)ContainerInterface -> An interface for the container classes
+2) ContainerInterface -> An interface for the container classes
-    1) Class containerPayments -> class in charge of keeping the payment data of the company 2)Class containerEmployees -> it keeps the information about the name and the worked hours of every employee Both of these classes should works as parameters of the next class/function
+    1) Class containerPayments -> class in charge of keeping the payment data of the company
+    2) Class containerEmployees -> it keeps the information about the name and the worked hours of every employee Both of these classes should works as parameters of the next class/function

-3)Calculation -> Class/Function that uses both class containers to calculate the total payment
+3) Calculation -> Class/Function that uses both class containers to calculate the total payment

-4)Writer -> Class/Function in charge of writing the output
+4) Writer -> Class/Function in charge of writing the output

 Final Architecture: